Patient Information

 Who works in the service?

-There is one Clinical Psychologist working in the Pain Management Service.
-At times there may be Trainee Clinical Psychologists working in the service, who are under the supervision of the Clinical Psychologist.
+There is one Psychologist working in the Pain Management Service, Dr Catharine Powis.
+At times there may be Trainee Psychologists working in the service, who are under the supervision of the Psychologist.

-Clinical Psychologists use and integrate a range of evidence-based psychological approaches while working with you.
-These include therapeutic approaches such as:
+Psychologists use and integrate a range of evidence-based psychological approaches while working with you.
+They provide a safe space where you will be listened to and supported.
+Therapeutic approaches can include:

 What to expect from Psychologists in the Pain Management Service

 The Psychologist will initially meet with you for 1-2 sessions to complete an assessment.
-This will help to clarify if individual psychological input around pain will be helpful for you.
+This will help to clarify if psychological input around pain will be helpful for you at this time.
 You will be asked about the pain and its impact on you and your life.
 Your social circumstances and current situation will also be discussed.
 Your appointment(s) will last 50 minutes.

 At the end of the assessment, you and the Psychologist will agree a plan together.
 Together, you might decide that a different service is better suited to your needs, e.g. a mental health service if your distress and difficulties are mainly linked with a mental health problem.
-In some cases, you may agree that you are doing well at the moment and do not need psychological input at present.
+In some cases you might agree that do not need psychological input at present.

 What information do Psychologists keep and how is the information stored?

-In exceptional circumstances, e.g. if there were concerns about your safety or the safety of someone in your care, the Psychologist might have to contact your GP, local authorities or the Police.
+In exceptional circumstances, e.g. if there were concerns about your safety or the safety of someone in your care, we may have to contact your GP, local authorities or the Police.
 This would be discussed with you prior to any information being shared.

 Please discuss any concerns you may have regarding the confidentiality of your information with the Psychologist.